International Social Work and Philanthropy

 Julieann playing word games and telling stories with enthusiastic children.
 These children enjoyed making photographs of themselves and their friends to share with their parents

-Understanding industrial arts of the Hmong requires going “all-in”
+Understanding fashion arts of the Hmong requires going “all-in”

 Dinner with the Village Elders, Laos